Linda Hepner: City Councillor

 Before becoming mayor, Hepner served as a Surrey city councillor for 9 years from 2005 to 2014.
 She was first elected to Surrey City Council in 2005 on Doug McCallum's Surrey Electors Team slate; however, McCallum himself was defeated in the mayoral race by Dianne Watts, and Hepner joined Watts' Surrey First team.
 During this stint, she chaired the City of Surrey's 2010 Olympic Committee which oversaw the development of a family site and oversaw Surrey's role as a place for volunteer training.
 This earned the city the title of the best family venue for the Olympic experience.

 In addition, she led the Mayor's Committee for Red Tape Reduction in city services, the Surrey Regional Economic Summit, and the Mayor's Task Force on Investment and Job Creation.
 Hepner also chaired the BC Summer Games, served on the Executive Committee of the Union of BC Municipalities, and was a member of the Recycling Council of BC when developing the ReturnIt program.
 Other directional roles she held were in organizations including the Surrey Tourism Association, Surrey Parks and Recreation Committee, Federation of Canadian Municipalities Women in Leadership Committee, Pacific Parklands, Metro Vancouver Municipal Finance Committee, Metro Vancouver Utilities Committee, and the Surrey Development Corporation.

 Mayor of Surrey (2014–2018)

 2014 campaign and election

 During her campaign, pollsters predicted a tight race predicting very evenly matched results.
-Even near the end of the campaign Hepner, Rasode, and McCallum were in a dead heat, however, results we're not even close.
+Even near the end of the campaign Hepner, Rasode, and McCallum were in a dead heat, however, results were not even close.
 Hepner cruised to a victory and her political slate, Surrey First, swept all eight city councillor seats.
 Some believe that Hepner had major advantages over her opponents including a well organized and well financed team, especially a Surrey First ground crew which mobilized quickly to get out the vote in massive numbers.
 Hepner also secured the significant endorsement of Dianne Watts, the outgoing mayor who had previously won 80% of the vote in the 2011 election.

 The Central City Brew Pub became headquarters for election night, and upon this landslide victory, the gathering felt like a party until early morning hours.